openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_volumes.rst

 Detach a volume from an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard, choose a project, and click Volumes.
+Log in to the dashboard, choose a project, and click :guilabel:`Volumes`.

 #.
-Select the volume and click Edit Attachments.
+Select the volume and click :guilabel:`Edit Attachments`.

 #.
-Click Detach Volume and confirm your changes.
+Click :guilabel:`Detach Volume` and confirm your changes.

 A message indicates whether the action was successful.